sugarlabs/sugar-docs/src/contributing.md

 In brief, you will:

 * on GitHub, find and fork the source repository;
-* on your computer, clone your fork repository,
+* on your computer, clone your fork repository;
 * commit your changes in a new branch;
-* push your branch and submit a pull-request for it;
+* push your branch and submit a pull-request for it; and
-* go through the review process until your pull-request is merged; and
+* go through the review process until your pull-request is merged.

 Please note there is no need to ask permission to work on an issue.
 You should check for pull requests linked to an issue you are